U.S. Stocks Climb as Tech Sector Bounces Back

 ADVERTISEMENT

-Mr. Dudley's comments may have been reassuring to those "worried that the Fed is looking to raise rates quickly, or too quickly," said Brian Nick, chief investment strategist at TIAA Investments, an affiliate of Nuveen Investments.
+Mr. Dudley's comments offered some reassurance to those "worried that the Fed is looking to raise rates quickly, or too quickly," said Brian Nick, chief investment strategist at TIAA Investments, an affiliate of Nuveen.

-These comments, along with the results from France's legislative election, may have cheered stock investors today, Mr. Nick said.
+These comments, along with the results from France's election, may have cheered stock investors, Mr. Nick said.

-European stocks gained ground after the French gave President Emmanuel Macron's centrist party an outright majority in the country's parliament.
-The victory of the French president's political party gives him a stronger mandate to implement his policies in the eurozone's second largest economy, while offering a further sign of the receding tide of populist European politics that concerned investors, analysts say.
+European stocks gained ground after France gave President Emmanuel Macron's centrist party an outright majority in the country's parliament.
+The victory of the president's political party gives him a stronger mandate to implement his policies in the eurozone's second largest economy, while offering a further sign of the receding tide of populist European politics that concerned investors, analysts say.

 "There is a new political wind blowing through Europe," said Vincent Juvyns, global market strategist at J.P.
 Morgan Asset Management.
 "Macron can now more or less freely implement his program, he won't have to compromise as much as he did when he was economy minister."